jballant/backbone-base-and-form-view/README.md

    * location : When you render the subviews, the SubViewManager makes it easier to place them by allowing you to specify in a config where a subview of this type should be appended to.
 This can be a jQuery selector, a jQuery object, or a function that will be invoked after rendering the subview that returns an instance of jQuery.
    * options : A default set of options to pass to the constructor.
-When you instantiate this object later with 'add' you can add additional options.
+When you instantiate this object later with 'create' you can add additional options.

 With the example above, you could have also added a ```subViewConfig``` property to the MyView definition at the top, which in this example would be an object with one key value pair, with the key being 'mySubView' (the name of the subview type you want to define) and the value being the config object for that type.